 - Ambassadors and other diplomatic representatives of foreign governments recognized by the United States.

 Some booking agents (including websites) agree to collect Hotel Tax on behalf of operators.
 If you have this agreement with a booking agent, you do not have to file.

 How to pay

-This presumes that you charge and collect the Hotel Tax yourself.
-If you instead rent through a booking agent who collects and remits the tax on your behalf, you don’t need to file or pay the Hotel Tax yourself.
+If you rent through a booking agent who collects and remits the tax on your behalf, you don’t need to file or pay Hotel Tax yourself.